danbulant/design/src/routes/posts/quick-comparison-of-s3/+page.md

 | Class B ops | 2500/day | $4 / 10 million |
 | Class C ops | 2500/day | $4 / 1 million |

-Free egress when using one of the '[Bandwidth alliance](https://www.cloudflare.com/bandwidth-alliance/)' services - for example when using free Cloudflare proxy (which is free even for small businesses, unless you're moving tens/hundreds of terabytes of data each day).
+Free egress when using one of the `[Bandwidth alliance](https://www.cloudflare.com/bandwidth-alliance/)' services - for example when using free Cloudflare proxy (which is free even for small businesses, unless you're moving tens/hundreds of terabytes of data each day).

 <details>
     <summary>Details</summary>